natebrunelle/cs2102/markdown/group2.md

 # Introduce Your Team!

 The first thing you're going to do is break up into teams of either 4 or 5.
 We will use $T$ to refer to the set of members in your team.
-Introduce yourselves to your team members, then fill in the members of $T$ on your worksheet (**problem 1**).
+Introduce yourselves to your team members, then for **problem 1** fill in the members of $T$ on your worksheet.
 Select someone to read the next section aloud.

 ## Read This Aloud